Overview

 3

-In this course, students will elaborate and refine the skills learned in the first semester on structures and apply them to the concept of dwellings.
-Students will examine architectural case studies as they pertain to precedents and the evolution of dwellings.
+In this course, students will elaborate and refine the skills learned in the first semester on structures and apply them to the concept of small mixed-use projects.
+Students will examine architectural case studies as they pertain to precedents and the evolution of small mixed-use projects.
 Greater emphasis will be placed on students identifying and resolving design issues and representing work to stakeholders through graphics and presentations.

 Pre-requisites: